vinitha910/libcozmo/README.md

 ```shell
 $ `catkin locate -b libcozmo`/go_to_pose_example `catkin locate -s libcozmo`/meshes
 ```
+NOTE: You must be connected to Cozmo in SDK Mode to run this script; the script does not simulate the movement in the viewer.
+For instructions on how to connect to Cozmo in SDK Mode [click here](http://cozmosdk.anki.com/docs/initial.html).

 To load Cozmo in the DART viewer in a non-catkin/ros environment, run the following commands:
 ```shell